I created an easy to use API to help businesses do incredible things with AI.

 }

-Custom requests can also be used for authorization, if you feel like Policies are overkill.
+But that’s not it.
+They can also manage authorizations, if you feel like Policies are overkill.

 Use single action controllers to keep the code organized